RevanthVe/Docker_ETL_Project/README.md

    - The local setup (localstack and Postgres) mirrors the production environment.
    - MD5 hashing is sufficient for masking PII, and the hashed values won't collide.

-Step by step guide to run the code:
+## Step by step guide to run the code

 - Install Python, Git, Docker and Docker-Compose.
 - On terminal, Clone the repository by using command: git clone repo_url
 - Open the repository using command: cd Fetch_ETL_Project